Get Schooled

 Cost of attendance is merely an estimate of average costs per year.
 Creating a budget can help you determine if you will actually need all the aid that is offered to you.

-For example, let’s say you decide to attend a local college not far from home and you ride the city bus for free with your student ID card.
+For example, let’s say you decide to attend a local college not far from home and you ride the city bus for free with your student ID.
 In addition, your financial aid package has $3,200 in loans, and a transportation cost estimate of $1,200.
 It’s likely you will not need the additional $1,200 for transportation costs offered in your package, which gives you the ability to decline $1,200 of your loans.
-No need in taking out the full $3,200 in loans to cover an expense that doesn't apply to you!
+No need to take out the full $3,200 in loans to cover an expense that doesn't apply to you!

 Get to College